 This middle school is the best in the city.
 It is very diverse and educational wise it is outstanding.
 It is close to Tenleytown so the students can hang out after school.
 It also has a bus stop just across the street.
 The principal is currently working to add a bus shelter so students do not need to wait in the rain.
 We are adding a new expansion and it should be done by next year if all goes well (I personally do not think it will be completed in time).
 We have many laptop and iPad carts and four desktops in each classroom.
 At recess students can choose to either go outside or go to the library except if they didn't do their homework or want to study which in that case they can go up to ZAP (zeroes are not permitted).
 If the student was late to school they will have to serve lunch detention.
 Deal has tons of extracurricular activities and sports for after school.
 On Thursdays we have shorter class periods so that we have time for an activity at the end of the day (they vary depending on the week).
 Deal allows sixth graders to choose a language to take for their next three years from Chinese French and Spanish.

 Deal Middle School is a public middle school in Washington.
 The principal of Deal Middle School is James Albright, who can be contacted at firstname.lastname@example.org.
-1,165 children attend Deal Middle School and are mostly Asian/Pacific Islander, Multiracial, and Asian.
-4% of the Deal Middle School students have "limited English proficiency."
-22% of the 1,165 students here are paying reduced lunch prices.
+1,165 students go to Deal Middle School and identify as Asian/Pacific Islander, Multiracial, and Asian.
+4% of the Deal Middle School students are "limited in English proficiency."
+22% of the 1,165 students here have subsidized lunches.
 The student to teacher ratio at Deal Middle School is 12:1.
 Sheridan School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||22%||70%|